The Jackal (1997 film): Plot

-A joint operation between the FBI and the MVD in Moscow leads to the killing of the younger brother of the Azerbaijani mafia leader Terek Murad.
-In retaliation, Murad hires an international hitman, operating under the codename "the Jackal", to assassinate an unidentified prominent American for $70 million.
-Two weeks later, the MVD capture and interrogate one of Murad's henchmen, Viktor Politovsky in Porvoo, Finland, and discover the assassination plot.
+A joint operation between the FBI and the MVD in Moscow leads to the demise of the younger brother of Azerbaijani mafia boss Terek Murad.
+Intending to retaliate, Murad hires an ex-KGB asset, an international hitman operating under the codename "the Jackal", to assassinate an unidentified prominent American for $70 million.
+Two weeks later, the MVD capture and interrogate one of Murad's henchmen, Viktor Politovsky, and discover the assassination plot.
 The interrogation, coupled with recovered documents, leads the FBI and MVD to suspect that FBI Director Donald Brown is the intended target.

-Using a series of disguises and stolen IDs, the Jackal prepares for the assassination attempt.
+Using a series of disguises and stolen or forged IDs, the Jackal prepares for the assassination attempt.
 FBI Deputy Director Carter Preston and Russian Police Major Valentina Koslova turn to imprisoned IRA sniper Declan Mulqueen for help.
 They believe that his former lover, a former ETA militant and fugitive named Isabella Zancona, can identify the Jackal.
-Mulqueen reveals that he knows the Jackal and agrees to help in exchange for his release as well as U.S. citizenship and safe haven for Zancona.
-Mulqueen and Zancona want revenge on the Jackal after he wounded her in Libya and caused her to miscarry their unborn child.
-Zancona, now married, provides information to help identify the Jackal, including that he is a United States Army Special Forces veteran with combat experience from his stationing in El Salvador.
-Zancona discreetly slips Mulqueen a key to a drop box containing a clean passport and $10,000 cash to return to Ireland.
-However, Mulqueen has given Preston his word that he will not run.
+Mulqueen reveals that he also knows the Jackal and his methods and agrees to help in exchange for his release as well as U.S. citizenship and safe haven for Zancona.
+Mulqueen and Zancona want revenge on the Jackal after he wounded her in Libya, causing her to miscarry their unborn child.
+Zancona, now married, provides information to help identify the Jackal, including that he is a United States Army Special Forces veteran with combat experience from his stationing in El Salvador and describes him as sociopathic with no emotions.
+Zancona discreetly slips Mulqueen a key to a dropbox containing a clean passport and $10,000 cash to return to Ireland.
+However, Preston had earlier threatened Mulqueen that if he escaped, if he refused to cooperate, or if an IRA squad tried to rescue him, he would be shot.

 Meanwhile, when the Jackal arrives in Montreal to collect a large caliber weapon, a contact notifies him that hijackers are pursuing it.
-The Jackal kills one hijacker and evades the others.
-He then hires a small-time hood/gunsmith, Ian Lamont, to build a control mount for the weapon.
-The Jackal demands that all design specs be turned over to him, and he also demands Lamont's complete confidentiality.
-When Lamont tries extorting more money from the Jackal, the Jackal kills him during a live-fire test of the weapon.
-The FBI discovers Lamont's remains and evidence that the Jackal intends to utilize a long-range heavy machine gun for the assassination.
-The Jackal sails across the Great Lakes to Chicago, where he escapes the FBI and nearly kills Mulqueen.
-Mulqueen deduces there is a mole tipping off the Jackal.
-They discover that the director of the Russian Embassy in Washington DC gave the Jackal a direct access code to FBI records, allowing him to kill Koslova and Agents Witherspoon and McMurphy.
-Before dying, Koslova - passing on a taunt from the Jackal - tells Mulqueen that '[Declan] cannot protect his women'.
+The Jackal kills one hijacker with an extremely poisonous chemical and evades the others.
+He then hires Ian Lamont, a mechanic and small-time hoodlum, to build a control mount for the weapon.
+The Jackal demands that all design specs be turned over to him, and he also requires Lamont's complete confidentiality.
+When Lamont tries extorting more money, the Jackal kills him during a live-fire test of the weapon.
+The FBI discovers Lamont's remains and evidence that the Jackal intends to use a long-range heavy machine gun for the assassination.
+The Jackal sails across the Great Lakes to Chicago, where he escapes the FBI and almost kills Mulqueen, leading Mulqueen to deduce there is a mole tipping off the Jackal.
+They discover that the director of the Russian Embassy in Washington, D.C., gave the Jackal a direct access code to FBI records, allowing him to track down and kill Koslova and two FBI agents.
+Before dying, Koslova – passing on a taunt from the Jackal – tells Mulqueen that "[Declan] cannot protect his women".